Time and

 yet fully applicable for the hand or fine movements of the forearm.

-pausing each 0.5 second, calculate the loads on the shoulder and back
+the loads on the shoulder and back for that frame (in these examples,

 strain